-For the past couple of weeks, we have been doing a unit on the Age of Exploration?
-Learn about all the famous explorers with this 30+page Age of Exploration Packet is 30+pages.
+Are you doing a unit on the Age of Exploration?
+Learn about all the famous explorers with this 30+page Age of Exploration Packet!
 It includes worksheets/notebook pages, cards, and activities about the famous Explorers of the 1500s.

 We are coming at the Age of Exploration from the context of World History.
 We had studied the Renaissance and Reformation (be sure to check out those resources below!).
 We are doing this unit before diving into more depth on the Age of Absolutism (the absolute monarchs of Europe).